MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-snowflake.md

 1. Expand **Snowflake SSO**, toggle the setting to **Enabled**, then select **Apply**.

 This step is required to consent to sending your Azure AD token to the  Snowflake  servers.
-After you enable the setting, it may take up to an hour for it to take effect.
+After you enable the setting, it can take up to an hour for it to take effect.

 After SSO is enabled, you can use reports with SSO.